odan/odan.github.io/_posts/2020-10-06-slim4-filepond.md

 which later acts as your temporary upload directory.

-Create a new `storage/` directory in your project root which later acts as your upload directory.
+Create a new `storage/` directory in your project root which acts as your storage directory.

 Add this `.htaccess` file to the `storage/` directory to prevent unwanted access from the web due to misconfiguration.